Recipe: Chicken larb salad with red cabbage

 - 1 small red chili, finely chopped (you can leave it out if you like it mild)

 - Once you’ve prepared all your ingredients for the chicken, heat 1 tbsp of coconut oil in a large frying pan or a wok to high.
 Throw in lemongrass, chili, garlic, coriander stems and ginger and stir fry for about a minute until fragrant.
 Add chicken mince and lime zest.
 Stir and break apart the mince with a wooden mixing spoon until separated into small chunks (this might take a while as chicken mince is quite sticky).
 The meat will now be changing to white colour.
-Add fish sauce, soy sauce, aminos and lime juice.
+Add fish sauce, coconut aminos, tamari and lime juice.
 Stir through and cook for a further few minutes.
 Total cooking time for the chicken should be about 10 minutes.

 - Prepare the salad base by mixing together sliced red cabbage, onion grated carrot, and fresh herbs.